Dev GuideAPI Reference

 • .NET 6 SDK (if you’re working with the deployment)

-Be sure to set up some sample products, images and categories before starting on the CMS installation.
-You will need the sample data to know if the systems are working together correctly.
+Set up sample products, images, and categories before starting the CMS installation.
+You will need the sample data to know if the systems work together correctly.

 Step 2 – Install CMS